Calixtoyago/Youtube-Downloader/README.md

 # Youtube Downloader

-Created this project after I needed to download some videos from youtube but every site I tryied wasn't working
+Created this project after I needed to download some videos from youtube but every site I tryied weren't working, so I decided to make my own youtube downloader.

-## Getting Started

-These instructions will give you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on deploying the project on a live system.
+There might a better way to make this code but I'm happy of my results, it took me some hours to complete it.

 ### Prerequisites